 |Date Policy Took Effect||27 July 2009|

-The purpose of this policy is to detail the University’s position in relation to staff members travelling on University-related business, particularly as regards travel-related expenditure.
+This policy details the University’s position in relation to staff, students and University Council members travelling on University-related business, particularly travel-related expenditure incurred by the University.

-This policy applies to all staff of the University of Otago and all staff in controlled entities of the University of Otago.
+This policy applies to all staff, students, Council members and any other University representatives travelling at the expense of the University and controlled entities of the University.

 1. General Guidelines